Creating a Historic Loss Assessment, Part 1: Native history and land dispossession

 Unfortunately, accounts of Native peoples in the present-day United States often begin with European contact.
 This creates the misconception that Native groups were static and had little meaningful impact on their lands before Europeans arrived.
 In reality, Native societies have always had complex relationships internally, with other tribal groups, and with their lands and non-human relatives.

-Locations like the Lindenmeier Site in Colorado (pictured on the left) confirm tribal testimonies that indigenous peoples have lived on Turtle Island since time immemorial.
+Locations like the Lindenmeier Site in Colorado (pictured on the left) confirm tribal testimonies that Indigenous peoples have lived on Turtle Island since time immemorial.

 Land History